Investment is one of the crucial things that a start-up requires to take off and continue to be relevant in the market.

 - Distressed Investments: Also known as Vulture Financing, it entails acquiring a distressed company (almost on the verge of bankruptcy) and selling its assets for profit or upgrading its business and financial operations and output for an eventual sale for profit.

-- Fund of Funds: As evident from the appellation, it entails investment in other funds, typically mutual or hedge funds.
+- Fund of Funds: As evident from the appellation, it entails investment in other funds, mutual or hedge funds.

 - Venture Capital: These are fundings made in budding enterprises.